zoltan-baba/mkdocs-cms/docs/getting-started/Scheduling-Builds.md

   1. Log into [bitrise.io](https://www.bitrise.io).

   2. Go to your `Dashboard` and click on the project whose build you want to schedule.
+Check this out.

   3. Click on `Start/Schedule a Build`.